-Australia has a long history of producing top tennis players with Ashleigh Barty, Samantha Stosur, and Lleyton Hewitt winning grand slam singles titles in recent years.
+Australia has a long history of producing top tennis players with Ash Barty, Samantha Stosur, and Lleyton Hewitt all winning grand slam singles titles in recent years.

-Alex de Minaur and Ajla Tomljanovic are currently the number 1 ranked Australian tennis players on the Men’s and Women’s Tours.
+Alex de Minaur and Daria Kasatkina are currently the number 1 ranked Australian tennis players on the Men’s and Women’s Tours.

-On the Men’s Singles Tour, Alex de Minaur is the current number 1 Australian male player currently playing on the ATP tour and is currently ranked number 19 in the world.
+On the ATP Tour, Alex de Minaur is the current number 1 Australian male player currently playing on the ATP tour and is currently ranked number 11 in the world.

-Australia currently has two male players in the top 50 (De Minaur and Kyrgios), eight players in the top 100, and 41 players in the top 1000 of the ATP World Singles Ranking.
+Australia currently has three male players in the top 50 (Alex de Minaur, Alexei Popyrin, and Jordan Thompson), seven players in the top 100, and 39 players in the top 1000 of the ATP World Singles Ranking.

 Top Ranked Male Players from Australia